Gsus-tech/todo-app-mobile/README.md

-# React Native Expo Project Setup with Material Icons and SF Symbols
+# To-Do App Mobile with React Native

-This is a React Native project set up with Expo, including support for Material Icons and SF Symbols to ensure a consistent look across platforms.
+This is a React Native project set up with Expo. it shares the same backend as the web version, providing a seamless experience across platforms.
+Look at my 'todo-app-backend' repository to set up the backend sucessfully.

 ## Prerequisites